TheOpenSpaceProgram/osp-magnum/README.md

 * ~~Hello World, tests, and working build system~~
 * ~~Simple console interface for streamlining~~
 * Some Universe of Satellites
+* Showing glTF sturdy models
 * ActiveAreas with loading.
 Intergrate Newton Dynamics, and make a SatDebugPlanet as some flat plane to test things on
-* Crafts, and Loading glTF sturdies
+* Crafts that fire thrust
 * Terrain maybe?

 ## Main Features